Faculty and Staff

 In May 1993, she received the Univ of North Dakota Meritorious Service Award; Mar 2001 was presented with the Commanders Award for Public Service and Mar 2012 was awarded Commanders Award for Civilian Service.

-Trudy has volunteered in numerous positions to include at Valley Elementary School as teacher's assistant; Girl Scout Leader; Soccer coach; baseball coordinator, Sunday School Teacher, Confirmation Leader, Sunday School Superintendent, Volunteer Coordinator, Wedding Coordinator, on Church Council and coordinator of a bible study.
-She keeps in contact with a number of Commissioned alumni and sends a package of goodies to those that do an overseas tour of duty (Iraq, Kubal, Afghanistan, etc)
+Trudy has volunteered in numerous positions to include: Elementary teacher's assistant, Girl Scout Leader, Soccer coach, baseball coordinator, Sunday School & Confirmation instruction, Volunteer & Wedding Coordinator, Church Council and coordinator of a bible study.
+She keeps in contact with a number of Commissioned alumni and sends a package of goodies to those that do an overseas tour of duty (Iraq, Kubal, Afghanistan, etc).

 Trudy married Mike Soli July 1979 and made their home in EGF, MN.
 They have three grown children, Jason (Amber), Sr. System Analyst, Sioux Falls, SD; Nicole (Nathan), GFCVB Sales & Services Coordinator, EGF, MN, they have four children (Nolan, Addison, Asher and Harper) and Tyler, Rehab Assist/Yorhom Medical Essentials, Grand Forks, ND.